 James Newton Howard isn't too fond of his work when he first began scoring films in the mid-1980s, so anyone expecting albums for the likes of Head Office, 8 Million Ways to Die, Nobody's Fool and Campus Man will be in for a long wait (1987's Five Corners and Russkies are his oldest scores to get album release).

-Carter Burwell and Thomas Newman have these with Wayne's World 2 and Revenge Of The Nerds respectively; Burwell because he a) had to write a Kenny G soundalike and b) then had to rewrite "because (it) could be interpreted as making fun of Mr. G", and Newman because he had to arrange "Daisy, Daisy" in a Japanese style for a bicycle race.
+Carter Burwell and Thomas Newman have these with Wayne's World 2 and Revenge of the Nerds respectively; Burwell because he a) had to write a Kenny G soundalike and b) then had to rewrite the piece "because (it) could be interpreted as making fun of Mr. G", and Newman because he had to arrange "Daisy, Daisy" in a Japanese style for a bicycle race.

 Ask Girls Aloud which music video they hate the most, and they'll answer with "No Good Advice", as it was their second video and they were basically dancing around in tinfoil around a car and phone booth with very bizarre flashing effects.

 Dir En Grey would prefer you forget that they were La:Sadie's, an unsuccessful Visual Kei band.
 They would also prefer you forget about former bassist and bandleader Kisaki, as they would have never achieved success with him around.

 Hayden Panettiere has admitted to being embarrassed about her pop single "Wake Up Call," not least when she realised how close it was to Paris Hilton's "Stars Are Blind" ("At that point I was a puppet, basically.
 It wasn't me").